What is annual recurring revenue (ARR) and how to calculate it

 Your customers won’t always pay on time, and ARR is meant to account only for reliable recurring revenue streams.
 Therefore, customers who are currently late on their annual payments should be placed in the category of lost revenue, and the corresponding value should be deducted accordingly.

-Pro tip: Separating subscription values based on factors like discounted rates or late payments can’t be avoided if you hope to get an accurate view of recurring revenue.
+Separating subscription values based on factors like discounted rates or late payments can’t be avoided if you hope to get an accurate view of recurring revenue.
 However, the process doesn’t need to be as labor-intensive or time-consuming as you might think.
 Look closely at your existing financial management processes and consider integrating an automation tool to categorize your customers based on relevant real-time metrics.

-3 ways to boost annual recurring revenue
+How to increase annual recurring revenue

 A positive ARR positioned for continued growth can be an attractive selling point to potential investors.
 Here are a few areas to focus on when attempting to boost your annual recurring revenue.